TravelJune 23, 2009

-Driving from Massachusetts to North Carolina
+Driving from Massachusetts to North Carolina?

 We are moving to North Carolina and will be driving a rental truck and pulling a trailer.
 We have usually traveled through Maryland and Virginia on US95.
 Last time we made the trip we had long traffic delays (accidents).
 Does anyone know a route than is better and does not have a lot of hills due to the trailer?

-By Merlene from Acton, MA
+By merlene smith from Acton, MA

 Time of day is important when traveling south on 95 around D.C., Maryland, and Virginia.
 The best time of day for this stretch is Monday through Friday 3-6 am or if that's way to early, between 9am and 3 pm.